audioxide/data/data/posts/20150315-reviews-tom-waits-rain-dogs.md

   to hear what the roots of an urban jungle sound like — in all their sad and messy madness — it's well worth a listen.
 week: 7
+blurb: "It's down, dirty, and very, very human; an album that gets under your skin and taps your toes for you.
+Rain Dogs isn't for everyone, but if you want to hear what the roots of an urban jungle sound like — in all their sad and messy madness —\r

+  \ it's well worth a listen."
 ---
 author: André
 review: Tom Waits undeniably has one of the coolest voices in music — his unique